kumarbhotme/kumar.bhot.me/_posts/2024-10-05-nextjs-with-expressjs-and-graphql.md

   }
   ```
 - Moved the API routes to `/src/pages/api` from `/src/backend/api`
-- After quite a few fixes and tweaks, it finally shaped up to:
+- After quite a few small fixes and tweaks, it finally shaped up to:
   ```bash
   /project_root
   ├── /public